|

 (1) If the purpose of life were just to achieve happiness, then we

-would all seek pleasure and gratification and hope that it would lead to
+would all seek pleasure and gratification and hope that these efforts would lead to

 happiness.
-The problem is that happiness is not totally within our
+However, happiness is not totally within our

 power to achieve; to a large extent, happiness is a matter of luck.

-(2) If we are to avoid skepticism or even nihilism and our ethics is to
+(2) If we are to avoid nihilism and skepticism and if our ethics is to

 I. The good will is the only good without qualification.

-- The good will is a will that acts for the sake of duty,
+- The good will is a will that acts from duty as a

 - Kant emphasizes these important considerations about duty: